katyhuff/arfc.github.io/manual/guides/website.md

 6. Check whether your changes succeeded by typing `jekyll serve` from the top level directory of the website repository.
 Then, open a browser to `localhost:4000`.
 7. When you're satisfied, push your changes to your own fork.
-8. Finally make a pull request from your source directory to mine.
+8. Finally make a pull request from your source directory to the repository at `git@github.com:arfc/arfc.github.io`.

 If you're feeling confident, you can skip the pull request.
 Instead, you can just push changes to the website directly with the command `rake publish`.
 Only